Franc1es/BetterDuels/README.md

 * /btreload: Reloads the BetterDuels configuration.

 ### Database 💾
-To create a leaderboard, the plugin automatically creates a table in your database, which you must have already created, whose information you specified in the `config.yml`
+To create a leaderboard, you can use papi's placeholders highlighted in the `config.yml`